Inside: how to rescue your valuable old photos from magnetic albums

 Some older scrapbooks/photo albums were constructed by simply gluing items to heavyweight paper.
 The adhesive used may have been rubber cement.
 These albums pose special difficulties for photo removal.
 The chemical means above will probably not work.
 Heptane works to remove sticky adhesive like those found on the back of stickers and labels, but it will not work on dried adhesives like Elmer’s glue.

-For these cases and for the old photos you couldn't remove from the magnetic albums you can digitize your old photos. digitizing is the process of using a photo scanner to capture a photo print as a digital file.
+For these cases and for the photographs you couldn't remove from the magnetic albums you can digitize your old photos. digitizing is the process of using a photo scanner to capture a photo print as a digital file.

 SCAN OLD PHOTOS